MECTsrl/imx_mect/README.md

 - checks and updates the host environment
 - downloads LTIB, toolchain for cross-compilation, Qt, and their configurations and patches
-- installs and patch LTIB
+- installs and patches LTIB
 - installs the toolchain for cross-compilation, compiles and installs Qt
-- builds the image for the target.
+- builds all configured packets (RPMs) for the target.
-  The build process automatically downloads the source archives and packages, as they are needed.
+  The build process automatically downloads the source archives and packages as they are needed.
   If any of these downloads fails, the build is aborted.
-It can be resumed by restarting manually the build of the target image using LTIB:
+An aborted build can be manually resumed as follows:

         cd ~/imx_mect/ltib
         ./ltib
+- builds the target files systems by installing the appropriate packages (RPMs)
+- builds the project for Mfgtool that can be used to flash the target